PriyankaSaroch563/SoftwareTesting_Projects/README.md

 ---

 ## 🛠️ Tools & Technologies (Optional)

-> Depending on your project setup, you may use:
+Depending on your project setup, you may use:
-- Excel / Google Sheets for test case management
+- **Excel / Google Sheets** – for test cases and execution logs
-- JIRA / Bugzilla for defect tracking
+- **JIRA / Bugzilla** – for issue tracking
-- TestLink / Zephyr for test planning
+- **TestLink / Zephyr** – for test planning
-- BrowserStack / local environments for testing
+- **BrowserStack / Local Test Environments** – for test execution

 ---

 ## 📬 Contributing

 We welcome contributions!
-If you'd like to suggest changes or add new documents:
+To contribute:
 1. Fork the repository
 2. Create a feature branch
+3. Add your updates
-3. Submit a pull request with a brief description
+4. Submit a pull request with a brief description

 ---